Skip to main content

 Items to note about using the HTTP Practical Demonstration DCV method

-• Validate fully qualified domain names (FQDNs) only
+• Validate fully qualified domain names (FQDNs)

 Use one of the other supported DCV methods, such as email, DNS TXT, and CNAME, to:

-• Validate wildcard domains (*.example.com)
+• Validate wildcard domains (*.example.com).

 For example, if you want to cover www.example.com, mail.example.com, and one.example.com when validating the higher-level domain example.com.